icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/pre-ingest.md

     After using the script to rename the files, move on to Tool B.

-    **Note: after running the script you should also copy the contents of the 'Title' field over to 'filename' in the csv file as Tool B uses this column to name the .opex files.**
+    **Note: after running the script you should also copy the contents of the 'Title' field over to 'filename' in the csv file as Tool B uses this column to name the .opex files.
+You will also need to re-add the file extensions if following this method.**

 * **Tool B**: uses the completed .csv to create unique .opex metadata files for each digital artefact in the folder.
 Including fixity and dublin core metadata.